 Choosing and testing your sperm donor

 If you are unsure whether to look for a friend to donate sperm or to access anonymous sperm from our sperm bank, we can talk you through the pros and cons of each.
-We can also test the sperm of your nominated friend to ensure he has sufficient effective sperm to give you a good chance of pregnancy.
+We can also look at the sperm analysis of your nominated friend to ensure he has sufficient effective sperm to give you a good chance of pregnancy.

 There is an advantage to this procedure over natural intercourse as it allows us to extract and concentrate the sperm from the semen in the laboratory and then place them directly into the uterus using a small catheter.
 It can be used in conjunction with ovulation induction to give you the best chance of successful conception.